The cluster complex for cluster Poisson varieties and representations of acyclic quivers: Description of the cluster complex for cluster Poisson varieties

 In this case the $\gv$-vectors belong to $M^\circ$ and the $\cv$-vectors still belong to $N$, see Remark~\ref{d_factor}.
-The ambient vector space for $\Delta^+_{\seed}(\cX)$ is $N_{\R}$ and for $\Delta^+_{\seed}(\cA)$ is $(M^{\circ})_{\R}$.
-Lemma~\ref{cone} still holds as stated in the skew-symmetrizable case and its the proof is essentially the same.
-Indeed, the main difference in the proof is that one would need to discuss the weight map in the skew-symmetrizable case (the reader can find the relevant discussion in Proposition 3.14 of \cite{BCMNC}).
-However, in this case the map $N_{\R}\to (M^\circ \oplus N)_{\R} $ given by $n \mapsto (p^*(n), n)$ still gives rise to an identification of the ambient tropical space for $\Delta^+_{\seed}(\cX)$ and the corresponding weight $0$ slice (see \S3.2.6 of \cite{BCMNC} for the explanation).
-So under these considerations, the proof remains the same.
+The ambient vector space for $\underline{\Delta^+_{\seed}(\cX)}$ is $N_{\R}$ and for $\underline{\Delta^+_{\seed}(\cA)}$ is $M^{\circ}_{\R}$.
+The first assertion of Lemma~\ref{cone} still holds as stated in the skew-symmetrizable case and its proof is essentially the same.
+Indeed, the main difference in the proof is that one would need to discuss the weight map in the skew-symmetrizable case; the reader can find the relevant discussion in Proposition 3.14 of \cite{BCMNC}.
+Moreover, the corresponding weight $0$ slice is a subset of $M^\circ_{\R} \oplus N_{\R}$ and, just as in the skew-symmetric case, it coincides with the image of the inclusion $N_{\R}\to (M^\circ \oplus N)_{\R} $ given by $n \mapsto (p^*(n),n) $, see \S3.2.6 of \cite{BCMNC} for the explanation.
+So under these considerations, the scheme of the proof remains the same.

+However, in order to state in the skew-symmetrizable case the second assertion of Lemma~\ref{cone} one needs to talk about \emph{Fock-Goncharov duality} for cluster varieties.
+We proceed to elaborate on this and refer to \S3.1 of \cite{BCMNC} for the details we shall omit.
+Denote by $\Gamma$ the fixed data giving rise to $\cA$ and $\cX$, and in particular to the cluster ensemble map $p:\cA \to \cX$.
+We can consider the \emph{Langlands dual} fixed data $\Gamma^\vee$.
+The Fock--Goncharov dual of $\cA$ (resp. $\cX$) is the cluster $\cX$-variety (resp. $\cA$-variety) associated to $\Gamma^\vee$, which we denote by $\cA^\vee$ (resp. $\cX^\vee$).
+The seed tori for $\cA^\vee$ (resp. $\cX^\vee$) are of the form $T_{M^\circ}$ (resp. $T_{D\cdot N}$).
+The corresponding cluster ensemble map is $p^\vee: \cX^\vee \to \cA^\vee$ and satisfies that $\underline{((p^\vee)^T\circ i)}=p^*$.
+In other words, under the canonical isomorphism of $(DN)_{\R} \cong N_\R$, we have that